dat-ecosystem/dat/readme.md

 **The Dat Alpha release is out now**.
 [Read the announcement post here](docs/dat-stable-alpha.md).

+We have prepared an in-browser workshop for learning dat.
+You can try it out here: [http://maxogden.github.io/get-dat](http://maxogden.github.io/get-dat)

-We recommend reading the [getting started guide](docs/getting-started.md).
+We also recommend reading the [getting started guide](docs/getting-started.md).

 ## Deploy to heroku